mansona/ember-get-config/README.md

 });
 ```

-If you do not have access to the container though, you can always use `ember-get-config`!
+If you do not have access to the container though, you can always use `ember-get-config`.

 ## Installation